 My Ha Giang loop tour operator provided full-body ponchos when it rained and they still recommended wearing a rain jacket underneath because of how wet and windy it can get.

-- Pants/Shorts (1-2 pieces).
-Bring shorts/pants that you’ll be comfortable sitting in for hours on a motorcycle.
+- Pants and/or shorts (1-2 pieces).
+Bring shorts and/or pants that you’ll be comfortable sitting in for hours on a motorcycle.
 I brought my water-wicking, light hiking pants that were perfect for the changing weather.
 Some people brought shorts that kept riding up their legs during the trip, so make sure your bottoms are loose.

 - Bathing suit.
 You’ll need a bathing suit if you plan to swim in a waterfall.

 - Backpack.
 Bring a bag that can hold everything and fit on the back of a motorbike.
 I brought my Patagonia 25L backpack and that was a great size for me.

 - Small bag.
 Your backpack will be inaccessible during the drive, so you’ll want a pouch, shoulder bag, or fanny pack to carry your phone, cash, sunglasses, etc. I bought this crossbody water-resistant phone pouch specifically for this trip and liked it so much, I carried it around my entire six-week Southeast Asia trip.

 - Sunscreen.
 You’ll be outside for many hours and exposed to the sun.
 This is a sunscreen I discovered in Asia and it’s particularly nice to apply due to its smooth lotion-like consistency.